altaga/DeStatistics-FIL/README.md

 # Lilypad:

-We create ChatLilypad that is a powerful and customizable chat model built on the `LangChain` framework.
-It integrates seamlessly with the Lilypad API, extending the functionality of traditional chat models through tool binding, structured output, and workflow integration.
-This module empowers developers to create dynamic, intelligent conversational agents tailored to their unique needs.
+We developed ChatLilypad, a powerful and highly customizable chat module built on the LangChain framework.
+It integrates seamlessly with the Lilypad API, enhancing traditional chat models with advanced capabilities such as tool binding, structured outputs, and workflow integration.
+ChatLilypad enables developers to build dynamic, intelligent conversational agents tailored to their specific use cases.

 <img src="./images/lilypad.drawio.png">